Grain-Free Dog Food Quick Picks

 Dog Food Advisor Rating: Dog Food Advisor rates Wellness Complete Health Lamb & Lamb Meal Recipe as a 4-star product.
 They do not, however, provide an in-depth analysis of this specific recipe.

-Wellness Complete Health Lamb & Lamb Meal Recipe meets all of the basic criteria we recommend seeking in a good dog food.
+This grain-free dog food meets all of the basic criteria we recommend seeking in a good dog food.
 It contains great proteins and carbs, as well as a variety of fruits and vegetables.
-Add in chondroitin, glucosamine, and four probiotics, and you have a pretty impressive food.
-Plus, most dogs appear to like the taste.
+Add in chondroitin, glucosamine, and four probiotics, and you have a pretty impressive option that we’d consider one of the healthiest dog food options for grain-feee aters.

 This food is a bit pricey, but we can’t find much else to complain about.